barrycommins/microservices-demo/README.md

 # microservices-demo
-Microservices Demo, which will include service discovery, distributed tracing, configuration management and circuit breakers
+Microservices Demo, which will include service discovery, distributed tracing, configuration management and circuit breakers.

+Many of the concepts, and some of the code will come from here: https://github.com/kbastani/spring-cloud-event-sourcing-example , but there will be some different technology choices and possibly a different problem domain.

 Currently only contains one service, Account Service that does nothing but boot so far.